joefarrington/viso_jax/README.md

 ## Reproducing experiments with Colab

-The Colab notebook includes a form corresponding to each of the results tables in Section 4, 5 and 6 of the paper.
+The Colab notebook includes a form corresponding to Scenarios A, B and C in the paper.
 These can be used to reproduce the value iteration and simulation optimization experiments on a cloud-based GPU.

 The Colab notebook also includes an Advanced section with brief interactive tutorials demonstrating how to run experiments with different settings using the command line.